embEDUx/documentation/src/usage/linux.md

 -rw-r--r-- 1 user user   0 Mar  1 20:51 README
     ```

-1. Optional: Add needed patches to the repository.
+1. Optional: Add needed patches to the root of your *platform* branch.

     ```
 $ ls -hl